-^[124] Information provided pursuant to Art.
-123-bis, second paragraph, letter d] of the Consolidated Law on Financial Intermediation.
+(121) Information provided pursuant to Art.
+123-bis, second paragraph, letter d) of the Consolidated Law on Financial Intermediation.

-Committee and d) the Sustainability and Scenarios Committee.
+At its meeting of April 13, 2017, the Board formed four internal Committees (three of which are envisaged under the Corporate Governance Code) to provide advice and offer proposals: a) the Control and Risk Committee; b) the Remuneration Committee (already Compensation Committee); c) the Nomination Committee and d) the Sustainability and Scenarios Committee.
 In doing so, they formed all the committees recommended by the Corporate Governance Code, as well as the Sustainability and Scenarios Committee.